 Good Standing and Satisfactory Progress

 Graduate students are required to remain in good standingin their programs and they are required to continually make satisfactory progress toward the completion of their degree requirements.
-This includes the requirement of minimum grade performance in course work, the successful passage of written and oral examinations among other degree requirementsand the speed and timeliness of progression through degree requirements.
+This includes the requirement of minimum grade performance in course work, the successful passage of written and oral examinations among other degree requirementsand the speed and timeliness of progression through degree requirements as assessed by the supervisory committee at the annual progress meeting.

 The thesis shall constitute a significant contribution to the knowledge of the field and must be based on original research conducted while registered for the PhD program.
 The topic for the thesis will have been approved at the proposal defence.